 All appropriate reports shall be completed to comply with local and state regulations.

-- (a) The primary officer shall complete appropriate crime/arrest reports. - (b) After obtaining all of the available information, the on-duty field supervisor shall promptly complete the pursuit report form in the Smart Force database, briefly summarizing the pursuit to the Professional Accountability Unit.
-This report should minimally contain the following information: - 1.
-Date and time of pursuit - 2.
-Length of pursuit in distance and time - 3.
-Involved units and involved officers - Initial reason and circumstances surrounding the pursuit - 5.
-Starting and termination points - 6.
-Alleged offenses or disposition (e.g., arrest, citation or other release) - 7.
-Arrestee information should be provided if applicable - 8.
-Injuries and/or property damage - 9.
-Medical treatment - 10.
-The outcome of the pursuit - 11.
-Name of supervisor handling or at the scene - 12.
-A preliminary determination that the pursuit appears to be in compliance with this policy or that additional review and/or follow-up is warranted - (c) After receiving copies of reports, logs and other pertinent information, the Professional Accountability Unit (PAU) shall conduct the post-pursuit review as required by
+The primary officer shall complete appropriate crime and arrest reports.

+After obtaining all of the available information, the on-duty field supervisor shall promptly complete the pursuit report form in the approved department electronic database, briefly summarizing the pursuit to the Professional Accountability Unit.
+This report should minimally contain the following information:

+- (a) Date and time of pursuit

+- (b) Length of pursuit in distance and time

+- (c) Involved units and involved officers

+- (d) Initial reason and circumstances surrounding the pursuit

+- (e) Starting and termination points

+- (f) Alleged offenses or disposition (e.g., arrest, citation or other release)

+- (g) Arrestee information should be provided if applicable

+- (h) Injuries and/or property damage

+- (i) Medical treatment

+- (i) The outcome of the pursuit

+- (k) Name of supervisor handling or at the scene

+- (I) A preliminary determination that the pursuit appears to be in compliance with this policy or that additional review and/or follow-up is warranted